u8cat/iris-time-proofs/README.md

 _If opam is not already installed:_ See instructions [there][install-opam] to install it; then:

-    opam init --comp=4.09.1
+    opam init --comp=4.13.1
     eval $(opam config env)

 (This will create a `~/.opam` directory.)

-_If opam is already installed:_ Create a new switch for the project:
+_If opam (≥ 2.0) is already installed:_ Create a new switch for the project:

-    opam switch iris-time-proofs --alias-of 4.09.1                  # for opam 1.x
-    opam switch create iris-time-proofs ocaml-base-compiler.4.09.1  # for opam 2.x
+    opam switch create iris-time ocaml-base-compiler.4.13.1
     eval $(opam config env)

 ### Step 2: Installing the dependencies